Coffee Knowledge

 Development

-Duration and temperature determine whether the coffee is roasted light, medium, or dark.
+Duration and temperature determine whether the coffee is light, medium, or dark roasted.

 -

-Roasting can continue to the second pop phase for an extra dark roast.
-This is where the oils emerge.
+Roasting can continue to the second crack for an extra dark roast, where the oils become prominent.

 Coffee brewing

-Coffee brewing is an art that involves different techniques to achieve the perfect cup of coffee.
-Each method highlights different aspects of the coffee's flavor profile and can be adjusted according to preference.
-The most popular methods include ↓
+Coffee brewing is an art that uses different techniques to create the perfect cup of coffee.
+Each method highlights unique aspects of the coffee's flavor profile and can be customized to taste.
+The most popular methods include:

 -